Frequently Asked Questions

 Green Power EMC is a not-for-profit cooperative founded in 2001 to support EMCs in their search for Georgia renewable resources.
 Green Power EMC sources, evaluates and sells power purchase agreements for renewable energy on behalf of Georgia’s EMCs.

 What technology provides the largest source of green power for users?

 Green Power EMC’s single largest source of electricity is a 250 acre solar farm in Hazlehurst Georgia.
 Since 2001, Green Power EMC and our Member Cooperatives produce or purchase electricity from five landfill gas electricity generating sites, a certified low-impact hydroelectric facility, a biomass plant that turns wood waste into electricity, seven solar facilities and numerous other small-scale solar sites.
-Green Power EMC renewable energy projects generated more than 272 megawatts of electricity by the end of 2016.
-That’s enough energy to help power more than 200,000 homes in Georgia each year.
+Green Power EMC renewable energy projects total 283 megawatts (MW) of capacity.

 Where does your renewable energy come from?